Working remotely has become the new normal because of the COVID-19 pandemic.

 Want a foolproof way to increase engagement?

-Check out our guide on the top 12 employee engagement software in 2021.
+Check out our guide on the best employee engagement software in 2021.

 A remote environment can have many distractions like noisy neighbors, demanding toddlers, etc. — which can make it hard to be a focused work environment.

 That’s why you need to be understanding when they are unable to submit work within the fixed business hours or skip a remote meeting due to valid issues.

 You can connect with them better by talking to them frequently and giving them regular feedback.
 This can help you create a bond with them, encouraging them to come to you when they need any help or face issues.

 Your company benefits from an employee remote work plan as it leads employees to work efficiently by directing them to focus on work.